MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 5. For **User Affinity**, choose whether devices with this profile must enroll with or without an assigned user.
     - **Enroll with User Affinity** - Choose this option for devices that belong to users and that want to use the Company Portal for services like installing apps.
 If you're using ADFS and you're using Setup Assistant to authenticate, [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints) [Learn more](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint) is required.

     - **Enroll without User Affinity** - Choose this option for device unaffiliated with a single user.
-Use this option for devices that don't access local user data.
+Use this option for devices that don't access local user data and Apple Shared iPad for Business devices.
 Apps like the Company Portal app don't work.

-5. If you chose **Enroll with User Affinity**, you can let users authenticate with Company Portal instead of the Apple Setup Assistant.
+6. If you chose **Enroll with User Affinity**, you can let users authenticate with Company Portal instead of the Apple Setup Assistant.

     ![Authenticate with Company Portal.](./media/device-enrollment-program-enroll-ios/authenticatewithcompanyportal.png)